mialana/spotify-composite/README.md

 The only required field is playlist name.

 Lastly, the user just needs to press the "COMPOSITIFY" button.
-The merged playlist will be created and placed in your account, and two buttons will pop up.
+The merged playlist will be created and placed in their account, and two buttons will pop up.
-One will open a new tab directing you to your playlist, the other will reset all fields.
+One will open a new tab directing them to their playlist, the other will reset all fields.

-Enjoy your Compositify-ed Playlist!!!
+Enjoy your Compositify-ed Playlist !!!

 ## Implemented Features

-Authorization Code Flow and API Calls:
+Authorization Code Flow and API Calls: \

-My app utilizes the PKCE extension of the [Spotify Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/)
+My app utilizes the PKCE extension of the [Spotify Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/).

 I chose to use Axios GET/POST requests to make my API calls.
 Listed below are the specific types of calls made to the Spotify API:

-- User Authorization Request(Same link as above)
+- User Authorization Request (Same link as above)
 - Access Token Request (Same link as above)
 - Refreshed Access Token Request (Same link as above)
 - [Get Current User's Profile Request](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-current-users-profile)